GoGo Logo of A Phone

 What are the best food choices for seniors?

-• Salmon and other fatty fish (like mackerel and sardines) are excellent sources of omega-3 fatty acids, protein, vitamin D, and B vitamins; salmon may even decrease blood pressure.
+• Salmon and other fatty fish such as mackerel, sardines, and trout are good sources of omega-3 fatty acids, protein, vitamin D, and B vitamins.
+Eating salmon regularly might help lower blood pressure.

-• Spinach, kale, and collard greens are rich in calcium and vitamin K, and these leafy greens have been linked to slower age-related cognitive decline.
+• Spinach, kale, and collard greens are rich in calcium and vitamin K; consuming leafy greens has been linked to reduced age-related cognitive decline.

-• Cruciferous vegetables like broccoli, cabbage, turnips, and Brussels sprouts are filled with vitamins and cancer-preventing phytochemicals.
+• Cruciferous vegetables, such as broccoli, cabbage, turnips, and Brussels sprouts, are rich in fiber, vitamins, and cancer-fighting phytochemicals.

-• Eggs provide essential nutrients like vitamin B12, vitamin D, and selenium; the choline in eggs may help regulate mood and memory.
+• Eggs contain vitamin B12, vitamin D, and selenium; the choline in eggs may help support mood and memory.

-• Plain Greek yogurt is high in protein and probiotics, which aid in digestion and immune function.
+• Plain Greek yogurt is high in protein and probiotics, which support digestion and boost immune health.

 Need some help figuring out what to make for breakfast and lunch?
 Check out these 6 easy breakfast ideas and these 5 go-to lunch recipes.